-- 9. This is a review and update of a policy statement report therefore there are no specific alternative options; the Audit Committee either agree to endorse it and recommend that it is formally approved by Cabinet, or they don't.
-The Internal Audit team aims to provide assurance around the adequacy of the Council's internal control environment to ensure the public pound is spent wisely and appropriately and that fraud, theft and corruption is minimised. - 10.
-The Audit Committee is asked to endorse this policy statement and recommend that it is formally approved by Cabinet, making observations and recommendations, as necessary.
+This is a review and update of a policy statement report therefore there are no specific alternative options; Cabinet is requested to formally approve this Anti fraud, bribery and corruption policy statement.
+The Internal Audit team aims to provide assurance around the adequacy of the Council's internal control environment to ensure the public pound is spent wisely and appropriately and that fraud, theft and corruption is minimised.